james-montgomery-blog/code_crash_course/Java/README.md

 # Intellij Instructions

 To create full-fledged java projects you probably want to use an IDE like intellij to help manage the project.
 It's pretty easy to create or import a maven project into intellij.
 You can then run and develop code from there.
-When you are done, it's easy to then package that project in a fat jar to move into a production environment.
+When you are done, it's easy to then package that project in a jar (or fat jar) to move into a production environment.
+I like fat jars because all of the dependancies are included with the jar.

+*Note:* Java dependancies defined in the `pom.xml` file.

 ## HelloWorld